Beaver Scouts (Ages 5-7)

 Scouter Steven (Rusty)

+Scouter Steven joining the 15th Lethbridge Beavers in 2022.
 Steven started as a 1st year Beaver in the Beddington 199th group as a child and moved all the way through Venturers with the group.
 He has earned the Chief Scout award, which is the highest award that can be achieved at the Scout level in Scouts Canada.
 Steven has traveled overseas with Scouts, attended CJ97 in Thunder Bay, done all kinds of outdoor camping activities, slept in tents in minus -39 degree weather, as well as other unique outdoor Scouting activities.
-Scouter Rusty has been waiting for his first son to be old enough for Beavers and is now a first year volunteer Scouter.
+Scouter Rusty has been waiting for his first son to be old enough for Beavers.
 He is looking forward to helping Beavers have life-long memories in Scouting.

 Beaver Scout Uniform